benhili/rick-and-morty-backend/README.md

-This is a backend service for the Rick and Morty web application.
+# Rick and Morty Character Explorer Backend

 ## Description

-API endpoints for reading and updating a database of Rick and Morty characters
+This is a backend service to extend the Rick and Morty Character Explorer web application.

 ## Installation